David-Maisonave/GameLauncher/README.md

 <img width="233" alt="AdvanceOptions" src="https://github.com/user-attachments/assets/bec48139-a431-43f0-b5ed-390a5068b78a" />

-Most of the options are self explanitory.
+Most of the options are self explanatory.
 The checksum options are used to help detect duplicate image and ROM files.
-Changes to these options don't take affect until a full rescan is performmed.
+Changes to these options don't take affect until a full rescan is performed.

 ## ToDo
 Below are future plan updates.